goabstract/Marketing-for-Engineers/README.md

 Craft blog with SEO focus:
 * [The Complete Guide to Blog SEO](http://webris.org/blog-seo-how-to-optimize-your-blog-for-google/).
 Ryan Stewart covers more than just making your blog SEO-friendly.
 He talks about blog strategy, keyword research and promotion of your blog via building links to posts.
+* [SEO 101: How To Rank Your Blog Posts On Google’s First Page](http://howtomakemyblog.com/blog-seo/).
+Marko Saric focuses on SEO optimization spesificly for WordPress blogs.
 * [The 10 Types of Content That Work Best for SEO](https://moz.com/blog/the-ten-types-of-content-that-work-best-for-seo-whiteboard-friday) by Rand Fishkin.
 * [How To Use 11+ Free Tools To Find Prequalified Content Ideas for SEO](https://www.shivarweb.com/4275/finding-content-ideas-for-seo/) from Nate Shivar.
 Article is focused on prequalifying your content ideas with SEO research.